escobrio/AveroRL/README.md

 # AveroRL
-Reinforcement Learning Controller for the Omnidirectional Drone Avero
+Reinforcement Learning Controller for the Omnidirectional MAV Avero

-Will contain a gymnasium environment of the Avero MAV and to train a policy with reinforcement learning algorithms
+Will contain a gymnasium environment of the Avero MAV to train a policy with reinforcement learning algorithms.